 Has someone ever asked you what it means to follow Jesus?
 To some believers the answer is easy, but to others, the answer is more complex.
-Regrettably, our superficial North American Christian culture, with its diverse theological creeds, customs, and contradictions, often communicates that accepting Jesus is all that is required.
-However, accepting God’s grace is only the first step in a lifelong and often costly journey of discipleship.
+What is it for you?

 p>In the Gospels, Jesus unapologetically defines the prerequisite for authentic discipleship.
-Those who chose to follow Him experienced life interrupted and set apart.
+Those who chose to follow him experienced life interrupted and set apart.
 Dietrich Bonhoeffer, a theologian of the 20th century, asserts, “When Christ calls a man, he bids him come and die.”
 Bonhoeffer’s bold declaration challenges today’s teaching of grace without cost, forgiveness without repentance, religion over relationship, and salvation without sanctification.
 As Bonhoeffer retorts, "Cheap grace is grace without discipleship, grace without the cross, grace without Jesus….”
 Another way of saying this is to say it is a Christianity devoid of the Holy Spirit's leading and power.

-Do we fully realize the implication of Jesus’ startling and challenging proposition?
-If we answer yes, then, as His followers, how shall we respond?
-We daily re-evaluate our faith commitment – recognizing that only intimacy and transparency with Jesus produces authentic discipleship.
+Do we fully realize the implication of Jesus’ startling and challenging proposition in Mark 8?
+If we answer yes, then, as his followers, how shall we respond?
+Will we daily re-evaluate our faith commitment – recognizing that only intimacy and transparency with Jesus produces authentic discipleship?
 He implores us to confront the crucible of choice – religion or relationship, fan or follower.
-He compels us to deny ourselves to follow Him – to live set apart lives – lives redeemed by God’s greatest gift – lives transformed by undeserving grace – lives sanctified by His Spirit – lives commissioned to reflect a risen savior to a fallen world.
+He compels us to deny ourselves to follow him – to live set apart lives – lives redeemed by God’s greatest gift – lives transformed by undeserving grace – lives sanctified by his Spirit – lives commissioned to reflect a risen Savior to a fallen world.

-Dear Heavenly Father, Thank You for sending Jesus to restore my relationship with You.
-Help me to prioritize my faith commitment.
-Help me to assess my life and surrender every area to your lordship.
-Help me trust the Spirit for the ability to sever the desires of the old nature, the lures of this life, and to prioritize others before myself.
+Dear Heavenly Father, thank you for sending Jesus to restore my relationship with you.
+Through your indwelling Spirit, teach me to assess my life and surrender every area to your lordship.
+Help me trust the Spirit for the ability to sever the desires of the old nature, the lures of this life, and to live fully for you as Christ’s disciple.
 Amen.

 Do you want to help your small group deepen their commitment to Jesus?
 Check out our curriculum: Treasure: Jesus is Worth Everything.